P06B1

 3

-Measure the circuit B reference voltage at the module connector with all sensors connected.
+Measure the circuit B reference voltage at the module and at the sensor connectors.

 -